aaru-dps/Aaru/CONTRIBUTING.md

   Aaru settings.
 * [Aaru.Tests](https://github.com/aaru-dps/Aaru/tree/master/Aaru.Tests) - This module contains the unit tests for the rest of the modules.
-You should add new unit tests here but cannot run all of them because the test images they require amount to more than 100GiB.
+You should add new unit tests here but cannot run all of them because the test images they require amount to more than 900 GiB.
-* [Aaru.Tests.Devices](https://github.com/aaru-dps/Aaru/tree/master/Aaru.Tests.Devices) - This module presents a menu
-  driven interface to send commands to devices, as a way to test the Core module, as those tests cannot be automated.
+* [Aaru.Tests.Devices](https://github.com/aaru-dps/Aaru/tree/master/Aaru.Tests.Devices) - This module presents a menu-driven interface to send commands to devices, as a way to test the Core module, as those tests cannot be automated.
 It can be used to debug drive responses.

 ## How Can I Contribute?

 ### Reporting Devices

 Aaru tries to be as universal as possible.
-However some devices do not behave in the expected ways, some media is unknown and needs to be known prior to enabling dumping of it, etc.
+However, some devices do not behave in the expected ways, some media is unknown and needs to be known prior to enabling dumping of it, etc.

 For that reason, Aaru includes the [device-report command](https://github.com/aaru-dps/Aaru/wiki/Reporting-physical-device-capabilities).
-Using this command will guide you thru a series of questions about the device, and if it contains removable media, for you to insert the different media you have, and create a report of its abilities.
+Using this command will guide you through a series of questions about the device, and if it contains removable media, for you to insert the different media you have, and create a report of its abilities.
 The report will automatically be sent to our server and saved on your computer.
 Please note that we do not store any personal information and when possible remove the drive serial numbers from the report.